NUFFIELD - Key Persons

 Ben is finishing a project the politics of wealth inequality, supported by an ERC Consolidator Award, for his project WEALTHPOL: The Politics of Wealth Inequality and Mobility in the Twenty-first Century.

-He is the author of Why Politics Fails due to be published by Penguin (UK / worldwide) and PublicAffairs (North America) in March 2023.
+He is the author of Why Politics Fails published by Penguin (UK / worldwide) and PublicAffairs (North America) in 2023.

 His work has been published in International Organization, World Politics, Comparative Political Studies, Journal of Politics, and the American Political Science Review.